siznax/honbasho/README.md

 ========

-Archive [Grand Sumo](http://www.sumo.or.jp/en/) tournament highlights, as they are removed by _Nihon Sumo Kyokai_ before each tournament.
+Archive [Grand Sumo](http://www.sumo.or.jp/en/) tournament highlights, as they are _removed_ :sob: before each new tournament.

 Usage
 -----